prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 ---

-# Prebid SDK Android with a Custom Bidding Integration
+# Prebid SDK Android with a Custom Bidding Integration Method
 {:.no_toc}

 - TOC